-The IMS-MRL is the base for two inter-departmental and inter-disciplinary 4 year PhD programmes, the MRC programme in Obesity and Related Metabolic Diseases and the Wellcome Trust programme in Metabolic and Cardiovascular Disease.
-Together the programmes support students undertaking interdisciplinary research at the forefront of international efforts to understand the interrelated problems of obesity, diabetes and cardiovasular disease.
+The MRL is the base for the inter-departmental, inter-disciplinary Wellcome Trust 4 year PhD programme in Metabolic and Cardiovascular Disease.
+This programme supports students undertaking interdisciplinary research at the forefront of international efforts to understand the interrelated problems of obesity, diabetes and cardiovascular disease.

-In the first year students undertake three 10-week mini-projects, and attend seminars and discussion groups given by group leaders and senior fellows who will provide training in a broad range of scientific disciplines and techniques.
-In years 2-4, students undertake a 3 year PhD project with a selected supervisor, strong encouragement being be given to the development of collaborative interdisciplinary projects.
+In the first year students undertake three 11-week mini-projects, and attend seminars and discussion groups given by group leaders and senior fellows who will provide training in a broad range of scientific disciplines and techniques.
+In years 2-4, students undertake a 3-year PhD project with a selected supervisor.
+The development of collaborative, interdisciplinary projects is strongly encouraged.